AlUlkesh/sd_grid_add_image_number/README.md

 X/Y/Z script info is being added on the grid:
 <img src="images/xyz.jpg"/>

-This is currently availabe for the following X/Y/Z options:
-- Seed
-- Var. seed
-- Var. strength
-- Steps
-- Hires steps
-- CFG Scale
-- Image CFG Scale
-- Sampler
-- Checkpoint name
-- Sigma Churn
-- Sigma min
-- Sigma max
-- Sigma noise
-- Eta
-- Clip skip
-- Denoising
-- Cond.
-Image Mask Weight
-- VAE

-Any other options and extra parameters can be enabled with the `Add Extra Generation Parameters` option through the UI's Settings pane. (:warning:_formatting can get wonky_)
+This is availabe for every X/Y/Z option, which can be retrieved from the processing info (like "Checkpoint name") or from the options (like "Clip skip").
+When in doubt, you can just try it out.

 ## Installation